cdli-gh/blog/_blog/gsoc20/mobile_app/posts/01_week1.md

 This week I developed the basics of the CDLI tablet app in Flutter.
 Its core functionalities include:<br><br>
 1 - Data for each artifact displayed using a PageView class implementation.<br>
 2 - The collection of artifacts displayed in a grid list.<br>
 3 - Zoomable artifact images.
-Contents can be shared in other mobile platforms.<br><br>
+Contents can be shared in other apps.<br><br>

 ## Daily Work Update